 International Epilepsy Day 2026: Highlighting Gaps in Pediatric Care, Stigma, and Education

-Pediatric neurologist Charuta Joshi, MD, discussed global disparities in epilepsy for children and adolescents amid International Epilepsy Day, highlighting opportunities for education, stigma reduction, and improved care access.
+Pediatric neurologist Charuta Joshi, MD, discussed global disparities in epilepsy for children and adolescents for International Epilepsy Day, highlighting opportunities for education, stigma reduction, and improved care access.

-International Epilepsy Day, held February 9, 2026, is a global awareness event that aims to unite clinicians, patient advocates, and communities to narrow these health disparities, especially for pediatric epilepsy.
+International Epilepsy Day, observed February 9, 2026, is a global awareness event that aims to unite clinicians, patient advocates, and communities to narrow these health disparities, especially for pediatric epilepsy.
 By fostering open discussion, challenging stigma, and promoting policies that expand access to diagnosis and treatment, this internationally celebrated observance affirms that geography should not bar patients from the care they need.

-In honor of the awareness day, NeurologyLive® spoke with Charuta Joshi, MD, president of the
+NeurologyLive® spoke with Charuta Joshi, MD, president of the

 NeurologyLive: What educational gaps still need to be addressed to improve pediatric epilepsy diagnosis and long-term management internationally?